UBC-Astrophysics/InfillHEALPy/text/README.md

 * Calculate cumulative number of galaxies with number of fields
 * What is the median number of fields?
 * Can we estimate this statistically if each of 365 galaxies is it own field?
 * How many random fields to get half of the galaxies?
+Take each field to be 0.05, 0.2 and 0.8 square degrees (for example)
 * What is the standard deviation?